nataliaellem/learning_ruby/README.md

 # learning_ruby

-Some basic ruby commands I learned in an introductory ruby course on Udemy.
+Some basic ruby scripts I learned from an introductory ruby course on Udemy.